ROSAP – Ramboll Offshore Structural Analysis Programs

 Designs critical for cost-effectiveness

-The measurements ROSAP performs have in some cases resulted in a significant reduction of capital expenditures compared to other competitive designs.
+The results from ROSAP have in some cases reduced capital expenditures compared to other competitive designs.

 Mr. Zhang Yi, project manager with the Chinese State Power Investment Cooperation, explains that the total price was a decisive factor in choosing Ramboll for the SPIC Binhai North H2 contract.